 Dress Modern

 On my various visits to Jiblah, I was often invited into local homes for tea and then I could see exactly what the women of this area wore under their coverups.
 I saw that most women in Jibla wore a dress I named ‘the universal dress of Yemen’.
 The Yemenis called it the ‘dress modern’ and in the marketplace it was known as the ‘Zina’, meaning beauty.
-This garment replaced the fuller, longer, shapeless dress (ghamis), which had long, wide sleeves, no waist, was fully cut, and often Indigo-dyed.
+This garment replaced the fuller, longer, shapeless dress (ghamis), which had long, wide sleeves, no waist, was fully cut, and often indigo-dyed.
 In days gone by this universally worn ‘old’ dress of Yemen was what most women wore.
 Once this dress started dying out, the Zina dress took its place and it could be seen in many cities and towns throughout Yemen, north to south and in between.
 Wherever there was a large gathering of women one could see the Zina dress being worn by many.

 Mass-produced Zina dresses